shama/voxel-texture/README.md

 It is async because the image must be loaded before we can chop it up.
 The width and height default to `16x16`.

+### transparent
+If you don't specify the `transparent` option then the transparency will automatically detected with each texture then either turned on or off.

 ## install
 With [npm](http://npmjs.org) do: